COVID-19 UPDATE: APRIL 21, 2021

 If you do need to park in Lions Bay, pay close attention to parking signage.
 Most streets below the highway are restricted to residents with parking permits.
-Metered pay parking is available for visitors from mid-May to mid-September at:
+Metered pay parking is available for visitors from April 1, 2021 to mid-September at:

 - Kelvin Grove Beach Park Lot – Park and lot closed from 10 pm to 8 am.

 - Lions Bay Beach Park Lot – Park closed from 10 pm to 8 am.